Wakai Station: Lines

 Wakai Station is the nominal terminus of the 77.8 kilometer JR Shikoku Yodo Line to Uwajima Station, although most trains continue past Wakai to terminate at Kubokawa Station.
 It is also served by the Tosa Kuroshio Railway Nakamura Line and is 4.4 kilometers from the terminus of that line at Kubokawa Station.

 Layout

 The station has one side platform serving one track, located on an embankment.
-At an unmanned station, there is a waiting area on the platform, but no station building.
+At an unstaffed station, there is a waiting area on the platform, but no station building.
 As mentioned above, it is a jointly used station under the jurisdiction of Tosa Kuroshio Railway, and the station name sign is Tosa Kuroshio Railway specification.